pr0g/as-c-math/README.md

 C linear algebra math library (initial version created during [pikuma-3d-graphics](https://github.com/pr0g/pikuma-3d-graphics)).

+## Conventions/Storage

+- **Convention**: Column major
+- **Storage**: Column major

+`as-c-math` uses column major convention (matrices are multiplied right to left - post-multiply) with vectors appearing on the right of a matrix multiply.
+The storage order is also column major (basis axes are interleaved) so matrices must be transposed to put them in row major storage before being passed to any graphics API.

 ## as C++ library

 - [as](https://github.com/pr0g/as) - C++ linear algebra math library  (templated).